Connecting Jobseekers with Disabilities to Employment

 What services does DVRS provide?

 Placement Services: One-on-one assistance with job search and interviewing skills, development of job leads both with and for the consumer, and providing support during the job search.
-This could include on-the-job training (OJT), supported employment (SE), or time-limited placement and coaching (TLPC).
+The DVR counselor may assist with direct job placement or on-the-job training (OJT) opportunities.
+Job placement assistance can also occur through a supported employment (SE) provider.

 Job Search Skill Development: Providing guidance in work-search activities such as resume writing, interviewing skills, and job search organization.